 In light of this complex history, we’re thrilled that our efforts follow an encouraging wave of ecumenical cooperation!
 As one joint statement last year by the Lutheran World Federation and the Pontifical Council for Promoting Christian Unity put it, “We recognize that while the past cannot be changed, its influence upon us today can be transformed to become a stimulus for growing communion, and a sign of hope for the world to overcome division and fragmentation.”

 Gary Aamodt and Celia Ellingson, Lutheran laypeople with a passion for advancing Christian unity and for choral music, are the founders of Together In Hope Project.
 They commissioned Holy Spirit Mass and So That the World May Believe: A Motet for Unity and Service to commemorate the 500th anniversary of the Reformation and 50 years of productive Lutheran-Catholic dialogues.
-They are joined by the capable Board of the Together In Hope Project: Diane Shelgren, Chris Lee, and Todd Smith.
+They are joined on the Board of the Together In Hope Project by Diane Shelgren and Todd Smith.

 Subscribe to our email list for news and updates on the project.
 We’re excited to introduce you to the Together in Hope Project as it comes to life!